akarazhev/ai-driven-development-101/doc/course/init.md

 - As the `expert technical course writer` create a basic structure of the course in the `doc/course` directory.
   Each chapter should be in separate directory.
-The course will start with the introduction to AI, agents, then how to configure the `cursor.ai` IDE, then how to configure `contex 7`.
+The course will start with the introduction to AI, agents, then how to configure the `cursor.ai` editor, then how to configure `contex 7`.
 Next chapter will be about how to use AI to build software.
 Then we will build a web application that will automate posting to the social media texts and images.
 We are going to follow best practices and design patterns.
 - As the `expert course writer` double-check your proposal and make sure that they are correct and haven't missed